mweel1/usa_high_level/content-filtering-and-security-service/index.md

 Once content is approved the customer is notified with the [approved content information](./approved-content-information).

+Anyone hosting content or distributing content without permission will be tried in [jury service](/jury-service/) where they can loose their ability to operate an American Internet domain.

 ## Government Agent Portal

 The government agent portal provides all the functionality to allow government agents the ability to decline or approve content.